KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/pegs-module-creator-tutorial.md

 :::

-Any new node joining the `USDKTEST` network must use the new launch parameters with the `-earlytxid` included.
+Any new node joining the `CREATORUSDK` network must use the new launch parameters with the `-earlytxid` included.

 ## Test the Setup